Julius Sterling Morton: Personal life

-In 1897, Morton planned and began to edit the multi-volume Illustrated History of Nebraska.
-He also began publishing a weekly periodical, The Conservative.
-Morton died on April 27, 1902 in Lake Forest, Illinois, where he was seeking medical treatment; his wife, Caroline, had died two decades earlier, in June 1881.
-The Morton home and estate in Nebraska City is now a state park, the Arbor Lodge State Historical Park and Arboretum.
+Morton died on April 27, 1902, in Lake Forest, Illinois, where he was seeking medical treatment; his wife, Caroline, had died two decades earlier, in June 1881.
+The Morton home and estate in Nebraska City are now a state park, the Arbor Lodge State Historical Park and Arboretum.

+Legacy

 In 1937, the state of Nebraska donated a bronze statue of Morton to the National Statuary Hall Collection at the United States Capitol.
-Morton is a member of the Nebraska Hall of Fame.
+However, because of his long history of virulent, unapologetic racism and political corruption, his statue was replaced by a statue of Willa Cather in 2023.
+Morton is a member of the Nebraska Hall of Fame, inducted in 1975.
 The J. Sterling Morton Beltway, a highway near Nebraska City, Nebraska, which is made up of U.S. Route 75 and Nebraska Highway 2, is named for him.
 J. Sterling Morton Magnet Middle School in Omaha, Nebraska, also bears his name, as do Morton College (a community college) and J. Sterling Morton High School District 201 in Berwyn and Cicero, Illinois.

-His son Joy Morton was the founder of the Morton Salt Company, Chicago, Illinois.
-The son also created The Morton Arboretum in Lisle, Illinois in 1922.
+His son, Joy Morton, the founder of the Morton Salt Company, also created The Morton Arboretum in Lisle, Illinois, in 1922.
 Today, Joy Morton's original 400 acre Thornhill Estate, which he acquired in 1910, has been transformed into a 1700 acre living history museum of over 4,000 different types of trees, shrubs, and other woody plants.

-His son, Paul Morton, was the Vice President of the Santa Fe Railroad and President of the Equitable Life Insurance Company, and although J. Sterling was a Bourbon Democrat (i.e. conservative Democrat), Paul served as Secretary of the Navy under Teddy Roosevelt from 1904 to 1905 as a Progressive Republican.